 For companies, it allows the setting of trackable goals - whether it’s reducing overall processing times or setting specific targets for individual departments to hit.
 And for managers, the use of metrics provides an effective way to monitor the effect different decisions have on performance.

-Does increasing a particular expense allowance lead to more or less people making claims in that area?
+Does increasing a particular expense allowance lead to more or fewer people making claims in that area?

 By identifying and tracking just a small number of key expense metrics, a business can start to gain valuable feedback on the success and failure of various management decisions over time.